chaoskagami/scangrab/README.md

 scangrab
 =====

 tl;dr - To install, fetch whatever blob floats your boat from the dist folder and put it somewhere as +x.
+Run scngrab upgrade to get a new copy in the future (saves commands manually typed.)

-If you need to report an issue, please use the scangrab.raw version - line numbers are fucked in the min, and even worse in sfx.
+If you need to report an issue, please use the scangrab.raw version - line numbers are fucked in the min, and even worse in sfx since eval is used to actually decode the entire thing.

 NOW OFFICIALLY DUE FOR A RENAME.
 It supports danbooru now, so it's better than just a scangrabber. ;P